800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 Connector Types Explained

-The connector choice affects cabling infrastructure.
-MPO requires structured cabling with MPO trunk cables and cassettes; LC duplex uses traditional patch panels and fiber management.
+The connector choice affects cabling infrastructure fundamentally.
+MPO requires structured cabling with MPO trunk cables and cassettes; LC duplex uses traditional patch panels and standard fiber management systems already common in data centers.

-One of 800G OSFP’s most powerful features is breakout flexibility.
-A single 800G module can connect to multiple lower-speed ports, enabling gradual infrastructure migration.
+One of 800G OSFP's most powerful features is breakout flexibility.
+A single 800G module can connect to multiple lower-speed ports, enabling gradual infrastructure migration and mixed-generation deployments.

 Twin-Port vs Single-Port Modules